sefinek24/Stella-Mod-Documentation/md/installation.md

 ```

 ### 6️⃣ Step 6
-Compile each solution (**except 5.** Win App Packaging Project) __one by one__.
+Compile each solution (excluding the Win App Packaging Project) starting from the end.
 You will need to restart the IDE to gain administrator privileges.
 In the `This task requires the application to have elevated permissions` window, click `Restart under different credentials`.

 [!WARNING]
 Some solution files are NOT PUBLICLY AVAILABLE due to API server security and similar reasons.